Prakash170-svg/notes/gitnotes.md

 # Create a new branch
 	$ git branch dev_1.2.3

-# Add some changes to newely created branch i.e dev_1.2.3
+# Add some changes to newly created branch i.e dev_1.2.3
 	$ Modify/Add some files
 	$ git add
 	$ git commit